snoke/myWebsocketApp/README.md

 </pre>

-this script will build the android app, start an emulator with the app and put the .apk into `/public/Downloads` it will remove all files created during the process
+this script will build the android app, start an emulator with the app and put the .apk into `/public/Downloads`.<br />it will remove all files created during the process

   </li>
     <li name="TODOs"> <h3> <a href="#menu"> [^] </a>  TODOs</h3>